okaresz/qtuc/doc/clientProtocol.md

 **An uninitialized deviceVariable is not updated**.
 So if a deviceVariable has never been set from the device, (it's Null), it won't be included in the subscription update feed.

-If the deviceAPI.xm contains a valid user-side autoUpdate node for a variable, it is up to the client whether it uses this information to automatically send a subscription to the proxy for that variable.
+If the deviceAPI.xm contains a valid user-side [autoUpdate node](@ref doc-deviceAPIxml-stateVarList) for a variable, it is up to the client whether it uses this information to automatically send a subscription to the proxy for that variable.

-#### unSubscribe ####		{#doc-clientProtocol-packets-unSubscribe}
+### unSubscribe ###		{#doc-clientProtocol-packets-control-unSubscribe}

 In a similar fashion to subscribe, you can unsubscribe.
 After this command, proxy will stop sending the update packets immediately.